-Hyperight: If we understood correctly, the presentation is based on a research paper that you and your colleagues recently published, and that will be presented at this year’s 31st ACM International Conference on Information and Knowledge Management (CIKM).
+Hyperight: If we understood correctly, the presentation is based on a research paper that you and your colleagues recently published, and that will be presented at the 31st ACM International Conference on Information and Knowledge Management (CIKM).
 Congratulations!
 Can you tell us a bit about the paper?
 What was the main hypothesis, how did you come up with the topic, and who else was involved?

 Lele & Vilhelm: Thank you.
 We are happy that our work is peer reviewed and recognized by the research community.
 CIKM is a top tier academic conference with a focus on Data Mining, Information Systems and Databases.